dmatochoya/Weatherly/README.md

 # Weatherly

-Weatherly is a weather forecast application built with React, TypeScript, and Modern Redux (RTK), leveraging RTK Query for data fetching.
+Weatherly is a weather forecast application built with React, TypeScript, styled-components, and Modern Redux (RTK), leveraging RTK Query for data fetching.
 The app interacts with the OpenWeather API to provide current and forecast weather data for a searched city.
 The project is deployed on Vercel, leveraging serverless functions to securely manage the API key for OpenWeather.

 ## Features